Today's post is different.

 On October 2, 2021, I decided - once and for all - to stop grinding on TEECOM and the circumstances leading to my departure.

-And now, on October 2, 2022, there's a memorial for someone that had a huge impact on my entire adult life.
+And now, on October 2, 2022, there's a memorial for someone who had a huge impact on my entire adult life.
 Scott Edwards had a heart attack and died.
 He was in his early 60s.

 So this time of year has become one of reflection, and with Scott's passing exactly one month ago today, now more than ever.